-This lot shows no signs of past timber harvesting.
+This lot is currently adequately stocked and has not been harvested in 25-30 years.
 The recommended silvicultural system for this lot is uneven aged management, which focuses on a diversity of ages, heights, and tree species on the lot.
 Management practices are stand specific, and designed to increase growth rates for the species best suited for the soils and terrain in each stand.
+It is estimated that this lot is growing at a normal rate of approximately 2.5%.